mattermost/docs/source/deployment/guest-accounts.rst

 1. Enable Guest Access via **System Console > Guest Access (Beta)**.
 2. Navigate to **System Console > Authentication > SAML 2.0**.
 3. Complete the **Guest Attribute** field.
-4. Choose **Save**.
+4. Select **Save**.

 When a guest logs in without having any channels assigned to their account, they're advised to contact an administrator.

 Guest Permission Settings
 -------------------------

-In E10 and E20, you can also control which users can invite guests.
+In Enterprise Edition E10 and E20, you can also control which users can invite guests.
 By default, only the System Admins can invite guests.
-There are `additional permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`_ in E20 that can be adjusted under **System Console > Advanced Permissions > System Scheme** to control a guest’s ability to:
+There are `additional permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`_ in E20 that can be adjusted under **System Console > User Management > Permissions > System Scheme** to control a guest’s ability to:

  - Edit posts
  - Delete posts